What To Wear in Europe • Ultimate Packing List for Europe

 We suggest a hard-shell hiking jacket for the outdoors/hiking.
 They are lightweight, durable, packable, waterproof, and windproof.
 Any rain jacket will do, but the top-dollar ones designed for the outdoors will hold up and help in inclement weather.
 They also do an exceptional job at blocking the wind, which can be unrelenting.

-Shop For A Shell Jacket
+Shell Jacket Recommendations

 Down Jacket

 A packable down jacket is one of the most versatile travel items we carry in our luggage.
 It can handle cold winter weather when layered, but it’s also light enough to be worn on a cool evening.
+It’s a lifesaver for that impromptu trip to Iceland or the Faroe Islands.
+The Alps and Nordic countries are still very cool in the summer, so having a warm jacket is always appreciated.

 We find they’re handy in the shoulder seasons around spring and fall.
 Summers are pretty mild everywhere, and unless you have plans for many high-alpine adventures, you likely won’t need the warmth of a down jacket.